-Medicare and private insurance rentals represented 11.3% and 6.0% of our total revenue in the three months ended March 31, 2021 and March 31, 2020, respectively, primarily due to decreased sales revenue, increased rental patients on service, and increased reimbursement rates.
+Medicare and private insurance rentals represented 11.1% and 8.5% of our total revenue in the three months ended June 30, 2021 and June 30, 2020, respectively, and 11.2% and 7.1% in the six months ended June 30, 2021 and June 30, 2020, respectively.
+The increased rental revenue as a percentage of total revenue was primarily due to increased rental patients on service, and increased reimbursement rates.
 In cases where we rent our long-term oxygen therapy solutions directly to patients, we bill third-party payors, such as Medicare or private insurance, for monthly rentals on behalf of our patients.
 We process and coordinate all physician paperwork necessary for reimbursement of our solutions.
 A common medical criterion for long-term oxygen therapy reimbursement is insufficient blood oxygen saturation level.
 Our team in sales and rental intake are trained on how to verify benefits, review medical records and process physician paperwork.
 Additionally, an independent internal review is performed, and our products are not deployed until after physician paperwork is processed and reimbursement eligibility is verified and communicated to the patient.

 We rely significantly on reimbursement from Medicare and private payors, including Medicare Advantage plans, Medicaid and patients for our rental revenue.
-For the three months ended March 31, 2021 and March 31, 2020, approximately 83.9% and 78.2%, respectively, of our rental revenue was derived from Medicare's traditional fee-for-service reimbursement programs.
+For the three months ended June 30, 2021 and June 30, 2020, approximately 82.5% and 80.0%, respectively, and for the six months ended June 30, 2021 and June 30, 2020, approximately 83.1% and 79.2%, respectively, of our rental revenue was derived from Medicare's traditional fee-for-service reimbursement programs.
 The U.S. list price for our stationary oxygen rentals Healthcare Common Procedure Coding System (HCPCS E1390) is \$260 per month and the U.S. list price for our oxygen generating portable equipment (OGPE) rentals (HCPCS E1392) is \$70 per month.
 The average Medicare reimbursement rates in former competitive bidding areas (CBAs) in the prior four years are outlined in the table below for E1390 and E1392, which are the two primary codes that we bill to Medicare and other payors for our oxygen product rentals.
-These rates are typically updated annually each January as they are subject to Consumer Price Index (CPI) and budget neutrality adjustments, but are also subject to adjustments during the year due to legislative rulings.
-Competitive bidding contracts were scheduled to go into effect on January 1, 2021; however, on October 27, 2020, CMS announced that competitive bidding contracts would not be awarded for most product categories, including oxygen, due to the payment amounts not achieving the expected savings and the current COVID-19 pandemic and related PHE.
+These rates are typically updated annually each January as they are subject to Consumer Price Index (CPI) and budget neutralityadjustments but are also subject to adjustments during the year due to legislative rulings Competitive bidding contracts were scheduled to go into effect on January 1, 2021; however, on October 27, 2020, CMS announced that competitive bidding contracts would not be awarded for most product categories, including oxygen, due to the payment amounts not achieving the expected savings and the current COVID-19 pandemic and related PHE.
 Effective April 1, 2021, rates were adjusted to remove a percentage reduction that was put in place to meet the budget neutrality requirement previously mandated by section 1834(a)(9)(D)(ii) of the Social Security Act.
 See the table below for average Medicare rates in former CBAs, using a simple average of rates in each CBA.